-In order to map if the markets went into a Minsky-Kindleberger cycle of over expansion and contraction, the paper use structural time series analysis to map cycle deviations from polynomial trends, and concluded that this pattern definitely took place.
-Looking at financial indicators the paper concludes that that this was mirrored in increased gearing during the upswing and a financial crisis with lost equities thereafter.
-Which is according to the Minsky leverage cycle.
+In order to map if the markets went into a Minsky-Kindleberger cycle of over-expansion and contraction, the paper uses structural time series analysis to map cycle deviations from polynomial trends and concluded that this pattern definitely took place.
+Looking at financial indicators, the paper concludes that this was reflected in increased leverage during the upswing and a financial crisis with lost equities thereafter, which is according to the Minsky leverage cycle.

-In other words, we find that during the booming years prior to the offshore crisis of 2015-2017 the companies belonging to the BMC to a large degree fell into financial instability.
-During these good years they over invested funded by borrowed money in order to sustain or even gain market shares.
+In other words, we find out that during the booming years prior to the offshore crisis of 2015-2017, the companies belonging to the BMC to a large degree fell into financial instability.
+During these good years, they were funded by borrowed money in order to sustain or even gain market shares.
 Thus, instead of increasing their equity base, it became smaller, with debt ratios of more than 90 percent in several companies within the hub of the cluster, i.e. ship owning companies and shipyards.
-In addition loans were not granted easily, and they had to pay high-risk premiums via high interest rated in bond markets.
+In addition, loans were not granted easily, and they had to pay high-risk premiums via high interest rated in bond markets.

-When the negative shock came with a significant fall of prices of oil and gas from the summer of 2014, leading to rapidly shrinking demands for their products, they did not have sufficient solidity to withstand the crisis.
+When the negative shock came with a significant fall in prices of oil and gas from the summer of 2014, leading to rapidly shrinking demands for their products, they did not have sufficient solidity to with-stand the crisis.

-Because of the clusters dependence on offshore shipping and shipyards, the crisis spread rapidly in the supply chain.
-And due to lack of financial stability to set up a proper defence significant actors were sold to companies outside the cluster, accounting for more than one third of the fall in the volumes.
+Because of the clusters' dependence on offshore shipping and shipyards, the crisis spread rapidly along the supply chain.
+Lack of financial stability to set up a proper defence made significant actors to be sold to companies outside the cluster, accounting for more than one-third of the fall in the volumes.

 One also finds that narrowly focused supply chain management, related to the cluster alone had a negative effect.
-There is a tendency, that groups with a higher diversification in investments and activity portfolio did better than those narrowly limited to their own hub as the crisis spread down through the supply chain of the cluster.
+There is a tendency that groups with a higher diversification in investments and activity portfolios did better than those narrowly limited to their own hub as the crisis spread down through the supply chain of the cluster.